Videos

 ###

-Tom Davenport has written or edited 20 books and more than 300 articles for publications such as Sloan Management Review, Financial Times and Harvard Business Review.
+Tom Davenport is the President’s Distinguished Professor of Information Technology and Management at Babson College.
+He has written or edited 23 books and more than 300 articles for publications such as Sloan Management Review, Financial Times and Harvard Business Review.
+He’s been named a top three business/technology analyst in the world, one of the top 25 consultants by Consulting Magazine, and one of the world’s top 50 business school professors by Fortune magazine.
 His 2016 book, “Only Humans Need Apply: Winners and Losers in the Age of Smart Machines,” offers guidance to individuals working with cognitive technologies.
-Harvard Business Review editors highlighted his latest ideas in the 10 Must Reads 2017: The Definitive Management Ideas of the Year and again in the 2019 issue.
-One of his articles, “Competing on Analytics,” is also in HBR’s 10 Must Reads: The Essentials collection across HBR’s 95-year history.
-Davenport was named one of ten “Top Voices” by LinkedIn – in 2016 for Education and in 2018 for Technology.
+Harvard Business Review editors highlighted Davenport’s transformative ideas in the 10 Must Reads 2017: The Definitive Management Ideas of the Year and again in the 2019 issue.
+One of his articles, “Competing on Analytics,” is also in HBR’s 10 Must Reads: The Essentials collection across HBR’s 100+ year history.
+Davenport was named one of ten “Top Voices” by LinkedIn in 2016 for Education, and in 2018 for Technology.

 Davenport earned his doctorate from Harvard University and has taught at Harvard Business School, University of Chicago, Tuck School of Business, Boston University and University of Texas at Austin.